From Grounding to Manipulation: Case Studies of Foundation Model Integration in Embodied Robotic Systems: Abstract

 \section{Abstract}

-Foundation models (FMs) are increasingly used to bridge language and action in embodied agents, yet the operational characteristics of different FM integration strategies remain under-explored---particularly for complex instruction following and versatile action generation in changing environments.
-This paper examines three paradigms for building robotic systems: end-to-end vision-language-action (VLA) models that implicitly integrate perception and planning, and modular pipelines incorporating either vision-language models (VLMs) or multimodal large language models (LLMs).
-We evaluate these paradigms through two focused case studies: a complex instruction grounding task assessing fine-grained instruction understanding and cross-modal disambiguation, and an object manipulation task targeting skill transfer via VLA finetuning.
-Our experiments in zero-shot and few-shot settings reveal trade-offs in generalization and data efficiency.
-By exploring performance limits, we distill design implications for developing language-driven physical agents and outline emerging challenges and opportunities for FM-powered robotics in real-world conditions.
+Foundation models (FMs) are increasingly applied to bridge language and action in embodied agents, yet the operational characteristics of different integration strategies remain under-explored---especially for complex instruction following and versatile action generation in changing environments.
+We investigate three paradigms for robotic systems: end-to-end vision-language-action models (VLAs) that implicitly unify perception and planning, and modular pipelines using either vision-language models (VLMs) or multimodal large language models (MLLMs).
+Two case studies frame the comparison: instruction grounding, which probs fine-grained language understanding and cross-modal disambiguation; and object manipulation, which targets skill transfer via VLA finetuning.
+Our experiments reveal trade-offs in system scale, generalization and data efficiency.
+These findings indicate design lessons for language-driven physical agents and point to challenges and opportunities for FM-powered robotics in real-world conditions.